blackmagic-debug/black-magic-org/index.md

 ## Black Magic Debug App (BMDA)

 You can also compile the Black Magic Debug as a stand alone application instead of a firmware that you can flash onto a microcontroller.
 This mode resembles the way OpenOCD is used as an "application in the middle".

-To compile BMDA you need to run `make PROBE_HOST=hosted`.
-The resulting application can be run on your computer and is able to detect all kinds of hardware probes including:
-* Black Magic Probe
-* FTDI adapters
-* CMSIS_DAP capable debuggers
-* JLink (slow)
-* ST-Link v2/v3
+Please find more details on the [hardware page](hardware.md#black-magic-debug-app).

 ## Contact:
 * If you have questions or suggestions feel free to join us in our chat [![Discord](https://img.shields.io/discord/613131135903596547?logo=discord)](https://discord.gg/P7FYThy)